How to Wax Your Skis Like a Pro!

 Two other great DIY practices are edge tuning and base repair.
 An edge tuning kit will help you keep your skis locked in on groomers and hard snow.
 A stick of P-Tex is super helpful if you hit a rock and need to cover up a core shot.
 This is done to prevent water from seeping into the core of the ski.

 Hopefully these tips set you on your way to becoming an avid home ski tech!
+If you have any questions, please feel free to reach out to me or one of my fellow Ski experts here on Curated for free advice and recommendations.
 See ya out there!